achasveachas/compatibility-list-api/README.md

 * [Documentation](doc/documentation.md)

-### Contributing
+## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/achasveachas/compatibility-list-api or by email to [ykalmenson@fidelitypayment.com](mailto:ykalmenson@fidelitypayment.com).
+Bug reports and pull requests are welcome on [GitHub](https://github.com/achasveachas/compatibility-list-api) or by email to [ykalmenson@fidelitypayment.com](mailto:ykalmenson@fidelitypayment.com).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-### License
+## License

 The app is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-### Contact
+## Contact

 Yechiel Kalmenson can be contacted by email at [ykalmenson@fidelitypayment.com](mailto:ykalmenson@fidelitypayment.com).